 Ms. Oinonen’s primary focus is handling plaintiff’s personal injury, employment, education, and business litigation matters.
 Ms. Oinonen also works on the political consulting and opponent research practice area of the firm during election season.
 Currently, Ms. Oinonen is a Fellow at Emory University School of Law’s Center for Advocacy and Dispute Resolution and also an adjunct faculty instructor at Emory University School of Law’s Trial Techniques program.
 She is a Board member of the National Employment Lawyer’s Association of Georgia, a civil rights association made up of lawyers whose employment litigation practice areas advocate for the rights of employees.
 Ms. Oinonen is also on the Board for Girls Inc; a national program which helps young girls navigate gender, economic, and social barriers and grow up healthy, educated, and independent.

 Ms. Oinonen has been presented with the International Academy of Trial Lawyers Award for Outstanding Excellence in Trial Advocacy, the Georgia Association of Women Lawyers Award, and the Kathleen Kessler-Eidson Trial Advocacy Award.
 Ms. Oinonen is a member of the Lamar Inn, the Georgia Trial Lawyers Association, the American Association for Justice, the National Employment Lawyers Association and admitted into the prestigious Order of Emory Advocates.

 Mario Bernard Williams, partner at Williams Oinonen LLC, primarily works in the areas of Plaintiff’s wrongful death, civil rights, police misconduct, employment and business litigation at Williams Oinonen LLC.
-Mr. Williams also has a joint venture with Nexus Caridades Inc. where he heads their civil rights division.
+Mr. Williams also concurrently heads Nexus Derechos Humanos Inc. where he oversees a national human rights practice.

 In addition to his legal work, Mr. Williams’ political clients include federal, state, and local elected officials throughout Georgia.
 He has extensive experience in campaign strategy, opposition research and policy analysis for elections and has worked on multiple successful campaigns for United States congressmen, mayors, county CEOs, as well as state senators and representatives.